gyorilab/emmaa/doc/reports/askee_month9_report.rst

 Finally, we set up the existing EMMAA COVID-19 model (which aggregates knowledge about COVID-19 largely via text mining the existing and emerging literature) as a set of assertions to be explained by the C19DM.
-Conceptually this is an interesting approach since the EMMAA COVID-19 model contains many assertions about indirect effects (e.g., "azythromycin activates autophagy", see below) that were reported in the literature but not necessarily explained mechanistically, while the C19DM is a detailed, mechanistic and high-precision (in that it is human curated rather than automatically assembled) model that is likely to contain mechanistic paths that can serve as interesting explanations.
+Conceptually this is an interesting analysis task since the EMMAA COVID-19 model contains many assertions about indirect effects (e.g., "azythromycin activates autophagy", see below) that were reported in the literature but not necessarily explained mechanistically, while the C19DM is a detailed, mechanistic and high-precision (in that it is human curated rather than automatically assembled) model that is likely to contain mechanistic paths that can serve as interesting explanations.
+As an example, below is the explanation constructed for the "azythromycin activates autophagy" example.

 .. image:: ../_static/images/c19dm_text_mining_test.png
     :align: center

+Going forward, we will work on instantiating the C19DM as a simulatable Boolean network within EMMAA and will also work towards importing other existing models into EMMAA for automated analysis.

 Notifications about general model updates
 -----------------------------------------

-One of the key concepts of EMMAA is a concept of "push science" - notifying users of new discoveries relevant to their research.
+One of the key concepts of EMMAA is "push science" - notifying users of new discoveries relevant to their research.
 Previously reported developments in this direction included subscribing to query results and tweeting about new findings.
 We recently made a new step towards this goal and added a feature allowing users to subscribe to a model of their interest.